ai4ce/EgoPAT3D/README.md

-# A Baseline of Egocentric Action Target Predictor
+# The baseline method of Egocentric Action Target Predictor

 ## Environment setup
 This code has been tested on Ubuntu 20.04, Python 3.7.0, Pytorch 1.9.0, CUDA 11.2.
 Please install related libraries before running this code.
 The detailed information is included in `./requirement.txt`.

 ## Test and Validate
-Prepare the pre-trained model and set the checkpoints directory.
+Download the pre-trained model and set the checkpoints directory.

 ```